ArjunBora/RhinoRoam/README.md

 # RhinoRoam - Discover Assam Through Local Eyes

-  **AxomConnect** is a community-powered tourism platform connecting travelers with authentic Assam experiences.
+  **RhinoRoam** is a community-powered tourism platform connecting travelers with authentic Assam experiences.
 Built with passion for Assam's cultural heritage, natural beauty, and the warmth of its communities.

 ---

 ##  Vision

-AxomConnect transforms how travelers discover Assam - moving beyond conventional tourism to create meaningful connections with local communities.
+RhinoRoam transforms how travelers discover Assam - moving beyond conventional tourism to create meaningful connections with local communities.
 We empower local guides, artisans, homestay owners, and cultural ambassadors to share their authentic stories while ensuring tourism benefits reach the grassroots.

 ---